 The purchase price with the buyer is $525,000.00.
 There are a few stipulations, however.

 If the final sales price of the house is greater than $950,000 then the buyer will pay us an additional $30,000 within 48 hours after they close with their retail buyer.

+If the final sales price of the house is greater than $1,000,000, then the Buyer will pay us an additional $50,000 within 48 hours after they close with their retail buyer.
 USUALLY, we have a general rule of thumb if we’re making an assignment fee of $15,000 or more, that we’ll do a double closing (2 HUDS).
 But I’m overcoming that “fear”.
 I’m realizing a few things:

 - Sellers don’t stalk the buyers side of the HUD (and this is where the assignment fee is shown).

 - If the seller is motivated, and you’ve created a win win situation, then it doesn’t matter how much money you make.